Forensic Science, B.S.

 Fieldwork and Research Opportunities

-Fieldwork practicums also allow students to be involved in the laboratories of law enforcement agencies and legal and medical organizations in the area.
-Students should meet with the department internship director for assistance when applying for internship opportunities, local, regional, national and international.
+Fieldwork internships also allow students to be involved in the laboratories of law enforcement agencies and legal and medical organizations in the area.
+Students should meet with the department internship director for assistance when applying for local, regional, national and international internship opportunities.

-The Forensic Science Laboratory is a 1,000-square-foot teaching and research lab with the latest hardware, software and safety equipment, as well as materials used in the application of forensic science techniques.
-Each fall semester, the lab hosts a crime scene investigation course.
-The program also hosts the Forensic Science Club, which offers forensic-related activities and exploration and a Forensic Science Honor Society.
+The Forensic Science Laboratory is a 1,000-square-foot teaching and research lab with the latest hardware, software and safety equipment, as well as materials used to apply forensic science techniques.
+Students can conduct research in a variety of fields, such as forensic DNA analysis, fingerprint techniques and forensic chemistry, alongside faculty.

 Careers

-Recent graduates who majored in forensic science at SLU work in a variety of fields, including medical examination and research.
-Alumni have also gone onto top graduate programs in the country in forensic science, forensic anthropology, pathology, medicine, law and health service.
+Recent graduates who majored in forensic science at SLU work in various professional roles, including DNA analysts, fingerprint examiners, firearms examiners, death/crime scene investigators, drug chemists, forensic toxicologists, chemical/pharmaceutical researchers and others.
+Alumni have also gone on to top graduate programs in the country in forensic science, pathology, medicine, law, forensic anthropology, veterinary and health service.

 Admission Requirements